lsst-dm/dmtn-028/index.rst

    :align: center
    :name: figure-4

-   Alert transit time vs number of alerts in a batch.
+   Alert transit time vs number of alerts in a batch with best fit linear relations overplotted.

 .. figure:: _static/transitTimeSize.png
    :width: 55%
    :align: center
    :name: figure-5

-   Alert transit time vs volume of alerts.
+   Alert transit time vs volume of alerts with best fit linear relations overplotted.

 :numref:`figure-6` and :numref:`figure-7` show the average memory usage by Kafka over the length of each experiment.
 A back-of-the-envelope calculation for estimating memory needs says that if you want Kafka to buffer for 30 seconds then